groupdocs-assembly/GroupDocs.Assembly-for-.NET/Docs/content/assembly/net/developer-guide/working-with-list-reports-bulleted/bulleted-list-in-text-document.md

 Practicing the following steps you can insert Bulleted List in a Text document.

-1. To add a bulleted list use • as a bullet for each element in the list
+1. To add a bulleted list use • as a bullet for each element in the list.
 2. Save your Document.

 ### Reporting Requirement